g-nogueira/financerr/doc/architecture/decisions/0010-use-grafana-loki-for-external-logging.md

 This decision is based on the following criteria:
 - **Cost-effective**: Grafana Loki is free and open-source, and we can use the Grafana Cloud free tier or self-host it for external logging.
-- **Seamless Integration with Timber**: Grafana Loki can be integrated with Timber using custom trees, allowing us to send logs to the cloud.
+- **Seamless Integration with logger**: Grafana Loki can be integrated with logger using custom handlers, allowing us to send logs to the cloud.
 - **Log aggregation**: Loki provides efficient log aggregation and monitoring capabilities, similar to Splunk, making it easier to track issues and analyze app performance.

 ## Consequences